Restore Options (Restore Arguments)

 - Incremental Restore (from one Full backup image)

-Specifies whether to restore only a full backup image.
-This should be done only whenever both of the following statements are true:
+Restore a full backup image.
+You can do this when both of the following statements are true:

 - You tried to restore a full backup image along with one or more associated delta backup images and/or one or more associated incremental backup images.